juanlazarde/ansible/README.md

     bash ansible_install.sh

-This script downloads Ansible with dependencies, installs this git repository locally, creates the vault key, and it helps encrypt information to be inserted to the host.yml.
+This script downloads Ansible with dependencies, installs this git repository locally, creates the vault key, and it helps encrypt information (like passwords) to be inserted to the host.yml.

 About the `bash` command.
 I've included it, because in some shells you'd need to change the ownership if you want to run it as `./ansible_install.sh`